 They are credits that are designed to encourage the renovation and re-use of older buildings.
-There are 3 kinds of tax credits available: a 20% State Income Tax Credit (STC), a 20% Federal Income Tax Credit, and a 10% Federal Income Tax Credit (ITC).
+There are 2 types of tax credits available: a 20% - 35% State Income Tax Credit (STC) and a 20% Federal Income Tax Credit.

 The State Register, which is a list of historic properties designated by History Colorado.

 The National Register, which is a list of historic properties reviewed by History Colorado and designated by the National Park Service.
 Properties listed on the National Register are automatically listed on the State Register.

 Must be on the State Register OR be a Locally Landmarked by a CLG

 Must be on the National Register, OR a contributing structure in a National Register district, OR eligible for the National Register, OR a contributing structure on a National Register-eligible district.

 The State Tax Credit applies to any building that can meet the requirements listed above.
 The Federal Tax Credit only applies to certain uses, as listed in the chart below:

 I rent out the building for others to live in